The Cyan Language: clone Methods

 \section{clone Methods}

 A copy of an object is made with the {\tt clone} method.
-Every prototype {\tt P} has a method\\ \verb@ public fun clone -> P@\\ \nd that returns a {\it shallow} copy of the current object.
-In the shallow copy of the original to the cloned object, every instance variable of the original object is assigned to the corresponding variable of the cloned object.
+Every prototype {\tt P} has a method\\ \verb@ func clone -> P@\\ \nd that returns a {\it shallow} copy of the current object.
+In the shallow copy of the original to the cloned object, every field of the original object is assigned to the corresponding variable of the cloned object.